coracle-social/coracle/README.md

 # Changelog

+## 0.2.10

+- [x] Fixed likes not showing up in alerts
+- [x] Raised threshold for pool to 2 so we don't have such a small amount of results
+- [x] Wait for profile info on login, navigate to network by default

 ## 0.2.9

-- [x] Fix a bug in pool.subscribe which was causing requests to wait for all connections
+- [x] Fixed a bug in pool.subscribe which was causing requests to wait for all connections
-- [x] Add typescript with pre-commit hook
+- [x] Added typescript with pre-commit hook
-- [x] Fix layout for chat, person pages
+- [x] Fixed layout for chat, person pages
 - [x] Parse relays for kind 3

 ## 0.2.8